JadziaHax/hackerrank-solutions/README.md

-#Jadzia's Hacker Rank Solutions
+##Jadzia's Hacker Rank Solutions

 This is my personal collection of Hacker Rank Solutions.
 Below is a list of programs and a link to the problem they solve.

-2TenBaseTranlator:
+twoten_base_translator.rb: [https://www.hackerrank.com/challenges/30-binary-numbers](https://www.hackerrank.com/challenges/30-binary-numbers)